Jyllands-Posten Muhammad cartoons controversy: Response

-The immediate responses to the publication varied, included some newspaper sellers refusing to distribute that day's paper.
+The immediate responses to the publication varied, including some newspaper sellers refusing to distribute that day's paper.
 In the following days, the cartoons received significant attention in other Danish press outlets.
 According to Jytte Klausen, "most people groaned that the newspaper was at it again, bashing Muslims.
 The instinct was to split the blame."
 Berlingske-Tidende criticised the 'gag', but also said that Islam should be openly criticised.
 Politiken attacked Rose's account of growing self-censorship; it also surveyed Danish cartoonists and said that self-censorship was not generally perceived as a problem.
 On 4 October, a local teenager telephoned the newspaper offices threatening to kill the cartoonists, but he was arrested after his mother turned him in.

 Shortly after the publication, a group of Islamic leaders formed a protest group.
 Raed Hlayhel called a meeting to discuss their strategy, which took place in Copenhagen a few days after the cartoons appeared.
 The Islamic Faith Community and four mosques from around the country were represented.
 The meeting established 19 "action points" to try to influence public opinion about the cartoons.
 Ahmed Akkari from a mosque in Aarhus was designated the group's spokesman.
 The group planned a variety of political activities, including launching a legal complaint against the newspaper, writing letters to media outlets inside and outside Denmark, contacting politicians and diplomatic representatives, organising a protest in Copenhagen, and mobilising Danish Muslims through text messages and mosques.
 A one-day strike and sleep-in were planned, but never took place.
 A peaceful protest, which attracted about 3,500 demonstrators, was held in Copenhagen on 14 October 2005.

 Having received petitions from Danish imams, eleven ambassadors from Muslim-majority countries—Turkey, Saudi Arabia, Iran, Pakistan, Egypt, Indonesia, Algeria, Bosnia and Herzegovina, Libya, Morocco—and the Head of the Palestinian General Delegation asked for a meeting with Danish Prime Minister Anders Fogh Rasmussen on 12 October 2005.
 They wanted to discuss what they perceived as an "on-going smearing campaign in Danish public circles and media against Islam and Muslims."
 In a letter, the ambassadors mentioned the issue of the Muhammad cartoons, a recent indictment against Radio Holger, and statements by MP Louise Frevert and the Minister of Culture Brian Mikkelsen.
 It concluded:

 The government answered with a letter without addressing the request for a meeting:

 The refusal to meet the ambassadors was later prominently criticised by the Danish political opposition, twenty-two Danish ex-ambassadors and the Prime Minister's fellow party member, former Minister of Foreign Affairs Uffe Ellemann-Jensen.
 Hervik wrote: